The ACC Network

 About ACC Network

 The ACC Network launched on Aug.
 22, 2019.
-The 24/7 network is poised to air ACC live events annually across its TV and digital offerings from around the conference’s 15 member schools and 27 sponsored sports.
+The 24/7 network airs ACC live events annually across its TV and digital offerings from around the conference’s 15 member schools and 27 sponsored sports.

 Owned and operated by ESPN in partnership with the Atlantic Coast Conference, ACC Network is a 24/7 national network dedicated to ACC sports.
 Approximately 450 live contests including 40 regular-season football games, 150 men’s and women’s basketball games, and 200 other regular-season competitions and tournament games from across the conference’s 27 sponsored sports will be televised annually, plus a complement of news and information shows and original programming.
 ESPN has been televising ACC content since 1979 and has exclusive rights to every conference-controlled game across sports and championships.